-Andrew Lafrenz enters his fourth season leading the Johnson women’s soccer program.
+Andrew Lafrenz enters his first season leading the Johnson men's soccer program.

 Lafrenz led his group to progressive improvement in his first season, culminating in a thrilling double overtime victory over SUNY Canton in the season finale.
 The lady Badger continue to battle each year and improve in all aspects of the game.